International Admission

 What is Regensen to you?

-Maude from Belgium, moved in August 2020
+Veronika from Slovenia, moved in August 2022

 How has Regensen changed you?

-Colbyn from Scotland, moved in August 2019
+David from Germany, moved in August 2021

 What do you wish you had known when you moved in?